Maine Revised Statutes > Title 12 > Part 13 > Subpart 4 – Fish and Wildlife

 - accumulated contributions: includes as much of the employer's contribution in the Retirement Allowance Fund as is needed to reach 7.
 See Maine Revised Statutes Title 5 Sec.
 17001

-- Actuarial equivalent: means an amount of equal value when computed at an interest rate contained in actuarial assumptions adopted by the board and upon the basis of mortality and service tables adopted by the board.
+- Actuarial equivalent: means an amount of equal value when computed at the discount rate contained in actuarial assumptions adopted by the board.
 See Maine Revised Statutes Title 5 Sec.
 17001

 - Actuary: means the individual or the organization designated by the board to be the technical advisor to the board under section 17107.
 See Maine Revised Statutes Title 5 Sec.
 17001